History of Tulsi Gabbard in Timeline

 November 2024: Reports on Gabbard's Skepticism

-2024: Endorsed Donald Trump and joined Republican Party
+2024: Endorsed Donald Trump and Joined Republican Party

-2024: Trump transition team clarifies Gabbard's affiliation with SIF
+2024: Trump transition team denies SIF affiliation

 In 2024, the Trump transition team stated that Tulsi Gabbard has "no affiliation" with the Science of Identity Foundation (SIF).

-January 27, 2025: Support from Former Officials
+January 27, 2025: Support from Former Officials for DNI Nomination

 February 4, 2025: Nomination Advanced by Senate Intelligence Committee